NetworkingB2A/Genie/README.md

 BOTH

 Which one should I use Ansible or Python in combnation with pyATS|Genie?
 This is up to you.
+What do you want to use and what are you trying to accomplish?

-CLI - If you are just learning Genie|pyATS, I reccommend playing around with the Genie CLI.
+    - CLI - If you are just learning Genie|pyATS, I reccommend playing around with the Genie CLI.
 The CLI is not as expandable or as powerfull by itself.
 However, it's a great way to get started in tool.
+    - Python - This is the most customizable.
+NEED TO ADD MORE INFO HERE
+    - Ansible - NEED TO ADD MORE INFO HERE

 What are the modes of Genie?